andynzeka-organization/eks-aws-terraform-platform/README.md

 - Run `terraform destroy` from the root.
 The node group is deleted before the cluster.
 If AWS reports the cluster has nodegroups attached, destroy the node group first:
 - `terraform destroy -target=module.eks.aws_eks_node_group.worker-node`
 - Then `terraform destroy` again for the rest.
+- Use `scripts/cleanup-alb-and-destroy.sh` for full teardown; it now also removes Argo CD CRDs after the module destroy completes, ensuring the API server stays clean.

 ## Troubleshooting

 - Helm release timeouts: ensure the cluster API is reachable and your kubeconfig is updated.
 For Prometheus, persistence is disabled and Alertmanager is off by default to avoid PVC Pending on clusters without a default StorageClass.
 - Subnet math: subnets are derived as `/20` by default; adjust the `cidrsubnet` logic in the root `main.tf` if you need different sizes.
 - Resource address changes: if you rename resources inside modules, use `terraform state mv` to keep state aligned and avoid deletion ordering issues.
+- Argo CD reports "repository not accessible": the startup script now runs a DNS/HTTPS check against GitHub.
+If it fails, ensure the worker node security group update has been applied, route tables include an Internet/NAT path, and no corporate proxy is blocking outbound HTTPS.

 ## Recent Changes (How‑To recap)
 - Shared ALB Ingress added for Grafana and Prometheus.
 Use `terraform output monitoring_ingress_hostname` and open `http://<ALB-DNS>/grafana` or `/prometheus`.